 With the spreading of the Internet the art of riding waves has been steadily attracting people from different continents and countries, even those which are far from the nearest coast line.
-On top of that in 2020 surfing is going to have its debut appearance at the Olympics in Japan.
+On top of that in 2021 surfing debuted at the Summer Olympic Games in Tokyo, Japan.

 More and more beginners and pros are attracted by the hype around surfing and seeking opportunities to challenge their first wave.
 In this feature we are going to elaborate to newcomers what they should pay attention to in times of choosing a surf school, share some destinations and introduce a few particular spots.